kevinfiol/vyce/README.md

 // or pass a function to set a value based on the previous value state(prev => ({ ...prev, name: 'catiua' }));

-state(); // `{ age: 18, name: 'catiua' }`
+// store values are lazy-loaded; the function above is not run until we attempt to retrieve `state()` state(); // `{ age: 18, name: 'catiua' }`
 ```